DigitalSurvival/Stage7/docs/configuration options.md

     net <device> <ip/dhcp> [gateway]

   Parameters:
-    device  - Network device (such as eth0). ip/dhcp - Static IP address, "dhcp" or
+    device  - network device (such as eth0) ip/dhcp - static IP address, "dhcp" or
-              "current", which tries to use the current configuration. gateway - Gateway IP if using a static IP.
+              "current", which tries to use the current configuration gateway - gateway IP if using a static IP

 skip - Skips an install step.